Current Projects:

 Wilderness

 We have been working towards greater protections in the San Juan Mountains region for over a decade.
 We helped to create the San Juan Mountains Wilderness Bill, which has now been included in the Colorado Outdoor Recreation and Economy (CORE) Act.
-Most recently, the CORE Act received a ten-ten vote in the Senate Energy Committee, creating the opportunity for the bill to receive a senate hearing in the future.
-Additionally, President Biden designated the Camp Hale-Continental Divide National Monument, permanently protecting landscapes that are included in the CORE Act.
+Though the CORE Act has yet to be reintroduced in this congressional session, SMA continues to advocate locally for the CORE Act and its wilderness components.

 To express your support and tell lawmakers that you care about these incredible places please sign the petition below!